Matriculation confers membership of the University on students. Regulations for matriculation are set out in the University Statutes and Regulations.

 If you miss this ceremony, or if your course starts at a different time, there are ceremonies at the end of each Michaelmas term and at the end of each Hilary and Trinity term.
 You must matriculate within two terms of starting your course, otherwise you will be unable to take a University examination.
 If you have any questions about matriculation, contact your college.

-There are separate matriculation ceremonies for students of the MSt in International Human Rights Law and MSc in Mathematical Finance.
+There is a separate matriculation ceremony for students on the MSt in International Human Rights Law programme.
 Your department will provide you with the details.

 You matriculate at the start of your first degree from the University of Oxford.
 Matriculation confers membership of the University on students, therefore you do not need to matriculate at the start of any subsequent degrees at the University.